 But she also acknowledged that this bedrock belief in a cloud-first strategy "does not mean everything goes to the public cloud."

-"It's all about finding the right mix of applications for your organization," she said, explaining that for some companies that could mean 90% of the applications are in multi-tenant public clouds while the remaining 10% stay in the data center and for another organization it's the complete opposite.
+"It's all about finding the right mix of applications for your organization," she said, explaining that for some companies that could mean 90% of the applications are in multi-tenant public clouds while the remaining 10% stay in the data center and that for another organization, it's the complete opposite.

 As for companies that still have most of their applications in the data center?
 They wouldn't be wrong to do so, if they're evaluating their strategies properly, Cancila said.